 AND with the launch of the new Guided Breakouts + No-Host, Asynchronous Breakouts, we’re introducing breakout capabilities that only MaestroConference delivers and taking virtual breakouts to an entirely new plane at a time when more and more people understand the need for these deep, meaningful small group conversations (participants have described the breakout experience as “magic” and “amazing”).

-We’ll soon be offering a limited number of highly discounted subscriptions to launch MaestroConference Video- with a free trial (currently indefinite- we don’t have an end date for the free trial period at this time) and a bunch of added bonuses.
+We’re currently (as of June 2021) offering a limited number of highly discounted subscriptions to launch MaestroConference Video- with a 30-day free trial and a bunch of added bonuses.
 For the launch, we want an enthusiastic group of early customers to dive in, use it for your events, request features you need, so that we can continue to build the platform based on real customers’ needs rather than what we think our customers need.
 We did this when we first launched the MaestroConference brand- and some of those first customers are still with us on the same $ subscription, 10+ years later.
 We invite you to lock in launch-only pricing for life today.